Tabetha's Table

 • Leave them for a few minutes until each is golden brown on that bottom side.

-• Once the bottoms are browned, transfer to a lined sheet tray face down and roast at 425 until they are fork-tender or about 5 minutes.
+• Once the bottoms are browned, move the oven and roast at 425 until they are fork-tender, or about 5 minutes.
+Transfer to a lined sheet tray if you don't have an oven-safe pan.

 • While the brussels are roasting, mix 1 tablespoon olive oil with balsamic and spices and whisk together.